chi-kaichen/NeFour/README.md

 # NeFour

-Trinity-Net: Gradient-Guided Swin Transformer-based Remote Sensing Image Dehazing and Beyond.
+Neural Implicit Fourier Transform for Remote Sensing Shadow Removal.

-This is the code of the implementation of the Trinity-Net.
+This is the code of the implementation of the NeFour.

-Download code from Baidu Cloud: https://pan.baidu.com/s/1uz4fInYLAzbqhN2nqgQznA?pwd=1004 key: 1004 or Google Drive: https://drive.google.com/file/d/1CMjoDwt8xMjZ5wpjvNnWoY5Cf9XZmQH5/view?usp=sharing

 # Requirement
 ubuntu, torch==1.8.1+cu111, torchvision==0.9.1+cu111, tensorboardX==2.5.1.